How do You Pay Yourself First?

-I was reading another site and saw that someone has written a book or is charging folks to learn how to make their personal finances automatic so in response to that, here are some simple ideas (for free (and thus worth every penny you paid for it)) to automate bill payment for your personal finances.
-I offer these ideas as a possible solution, your mileage may vary, and with all personal finance you should make sure this fits into how you deal with your money (and as always pay yourself first ).
+I was reading another site and saw that someone has written a book or is charging folks to learn how to make their finances automatic.
+Here are some simple ideas (for free (and thus worth every penny you paid for it)) to automate bill payment.
+I offer these ideas as a possible solution, your mileage may vary.
+With all personal finance, you should ensure this fits into how you deal with your money.
+As usual pay yourself first.

-Yesterday I outlined a simple way to make sure we follow one of the pillars of personal finance Pay Yourself First.
-This methodology is automatic, and hopefully helps folks to hide money away for a rainy day.
+Yesterday I outlined a way to ensure we follow one of the pillars of personal finance Pay Yourself First.
+This methodology is automatic and hopefully helps folks to hide money away for a rainy day.

 Automating Bill Payments

 How is this possible?
-Well you may ask that good reader, this heuristic is simplistic in it’s details, so please make sure you understand what the methodology outlines before trying to implement it.
+This heuristic is simple, please make sure you understand what the methodology outlines before trying to implement it.

-First, find all of those monthly bills that you pay, excluding your credit card bills (given those bills can have wildly different balances each month, I like to exclude those from this system).
+Find all of those monthly bills you pay, excluding your credit card bills.
+Credit Cards can have wildly different balances each month, I would like to exclude those from this system.
 Some examples of these bills would be:

 - Water & Sewers Bill